Terraform Best Practices: The 24 Practices You Should Adopt

 Why store State Files on remote storage like AWS S3 Bucket?

-If you’re working on a Terraform project with a group and there’s no remote backend to save a state file, the file will be saved locally.
-The use of a local file complicates the use of Terraform seeing as each user must ensure that they have the most recent state data before running Terraform and that no one else is running Terraform at the same time.
-To overcome this, you can store your State File on a remote backend storage like AWS S3 Bucket.
+Using a local file complicates the use of Terraform, as each user must ensure that they have the most recent state data before running Terraform and that no one else is running Terraform simultaneously.
+You can store your State File on remote backend storage like AWS S3 Bucket to overcome this.
 This is one of our Terraform best practices.

 When is it ideal to use Terraform Workspaces?